cjerv/How-to-Intern-Beginners-Edition/README.md

 To do list:
 1) Purchase a domain name from gandi.net - wagbl.io is available for $32
 2) Set up a custom domain email address in Protonmail
-3) get a twitter handle with the new email info@wagbl.io
+3) Get a Twitter handle with the new email info@wagbl.io
-4) get a discord handle
+4) Get a Discord handle
-5) Setup a medium page
+5) Setup a Medium page